stylate/paxos/README.md

 eval "$(docker-machine env default)"
 ```

 We can now run our container!
-Input the following commands in one terminal window:
+Change your working directory to `message-service` and input the following commands in one terminal window:

 ```
 docker-compose build
 docker-compose up
 ```

-Our docker container by default will now be accessible through the following endpoint `http://192.168.99.100:8080/`, or whatever is the default IP address.
+Our docker container by default will now be accessible through the following endpoint: `http://192.168.99.100:8080/`.
+Your machine's IP address/URL may be different, however.
+You should double check by running `docker-machine ls`.
+The port `8080` will always be exposed due to the Dockerfile in place.

 ### Usage